-Three fungal genera were distinguished in the mycoflora of alteration of the aerial organs of cassava, depending on the samples treated.
-They are illustrated under different phenotypes depending on the appearance of the aerial thallus and the shape of the conidia.
-The genus Colletotrichum gloeosporioides presented several morphotypes with cylindrical and fusiform conidia (Figure 1).
-The genus Fusarium sp. also presented several morphotypes producing fusiform macro-conidia and cylindrical micro-conidia (Figure 2).
-Morphotypes of the genus Botrytis sp. had rounded conidia (Figure 3).
+Three fungal genera were distinguished in the mycoflora alteration of the aerial organs of cassava, depending on the samples treated.
+They are shown in figures (2-4) under different phenotypes depending on the appearance of the aerial thallus and the shape of the conidia.
+Colletotrichum gloeosporioides genus presented several morphotypes with cylindrical and fusiform conidia (Figure 1).
+Fusarium sp. genus also presented several morphotypes producing fusiform macro-conidia and cylindrical micro-conidia (Figure 2).
+Morphotypes of Botrytis sp. genus had rounded conidia (Figure 3).
 Mean radial mycelial growth was higher between 72 and 120 hours.
-Three morphotypes of each genus were used for morphological and microscopic characterization.
-The average lengths of the cylindrical conidia were between 27.37 and 29.82 for average widths between 6.67 and 7.53 μm.
+The average lengths of the cylindrical conidia of Colletotrichum gloeosporioides were between 27.37 and 29.82 for average widths between 6.67 and 7.53 μm.
 The mean lengths of the fusiform conidia were between 40.97 and 55.40 μm for mean widths between 4.45 and 7.13 μm.
-The rounded conidia had average lengths between 6.63 and 7.40 μm and average widths between 6.67 and 7.94 μm.
+The rounded conidia of Botrytis sp. genus had average lengths between 6.63 and 7.40 μm and average widths between 6.67 and 7.94 μm.